rlbaiman/AntarcticAR_ML/Make_X_data/README.md

 |6 |Tropical Convection| |  -30, 0 | 4 days|
 |7 |Stream Function| |   -90, 0 |2 days |
 |8|IWV|  |    -0, -40 ||
 * Select the year, level, and variable using cdo commands.
 These are saved to scratch directories because memory did not allow loading these to work with
 * Call function Resample
-    * Resample to 6hourly mean (this may smooth some snomalous values but we will calculate the standardized anomalies based on these values so we should capture anomalies)
+    * Resample to 6hourly mean (this may smooth some anomalous values but we will calculate the standardized anomalies based on these values so we should capture anomalies)
     * If you want a leadtime x, shift data forward by that amount, leaving nan values for the first x hours
     * Interpolate data using the Lats Included and -180 to 180 longitude for each variable.
     (lon: 576, lat: 181) ->  (lon: 256, lat: 32)